alexko13/spine/README.md

 Spine
 ==============

-This is a project I completed as a student at Hack Reactor.
-This project was worked on with a pair.
+This is a solo project I completed as a student at Hack Reactor.

 Introduction to Backbone.js